The Dos and Don’ts of RFP Cover Letters

 You’re not alone if you feel like completing RFPs is a never-ending process.
 Time, research and planning all take an organized effort from your team.
 There are myriad documents to assemble and requirements to meet.
 But, just when you think you’re finally finished, you may realize that you’re forgetting that all-important ‘first impression’: your RFP cover letter.
-Many times, cover letters are not on the list of the issuer’s “requirements”, so they’re easy to forget.
-But, as with the icing on a cake, the cover letter tops off your information-full RFP with a personalized touch.
+Cover letters are often not on the list of the issuer’s requirements, so they’re easy to forget.
+Some people also feel uneasy writing cover letters because they’re so different, both in purpose and tone, from the rest of the bid.
+But, as with the icing on the cake, the cover letter tops off your information-full RFP with a personalized touch.

-As the cover letter is the first page of your RFP package, tailor the formatting to be in sync with the issuer’s requirements.
-Issuers typically include a specific formatting guideline they ask responses to follow including such details as font and font sizes.
-For example, if the issuer requires the response to be Times New Roman in 12 point font, implement the same into your cover letter.
+As the cover letter is the first page of your RFP package, tailor the formatting to align with the issuer’s requirements.
+Issuers typically include a specific formatting guideline they ask responses to follow, including font and font sizes.
+For example, if the issuer requires the response to be in Times New Roman in 12-point font, implement the same into your cover letter.

-We don’t suggest you use any fonts that are meant for party invitations (i.e. Comic Sans, Scripts, or any that reflect handwriting).
-If the issuer does not list a requirement, select a font that’s clear, professional and easy to read (i.e. Roboto, Arial).
+Don’t use any fonts meant for party invitations (i.e., Comic Sans, Scripts, or any that reflect handwriting).
+If the issuer does not list a requirement, select a font that’s clear, professional and easy to read (i.e., Roboto, Arial).

 Your response is filled with many pages detailing, defining and fulfilling a complete scope of work.
 The procurement manager will be spending all of their time reviewing and comparing your response to others with similar information.
 Don’t overburden the reader by writing a long, overly detailed cover letter.

-Rather, impress them with a quick, smart and to-the-point introduction not exceeding one (1) page in length.
+Rather, impress them with a quick, smart and to-the-point RFP cover letter not exceeding one page in length.
 Your team has put together the perfect set of responses to all of the questions of the RFP.
 So, leave that information to speak for itself within the remainder of the document.

-Although the cover letter is an introduction to your fun and exciting team, this isn’t the place to go rogue by using perfume-infused paper.
+Although the RFP cover letter is an introduction to your fun and exciting team, this isn’t the place to go rogue by using perfume-infused paper.
 Rather, stick to proper business letter formatting.
-You may, however, introduce a visual of your business logo by using your letterhead.
-This also adds a pop of color to the sea of black and white information that follows after.
+However, you may introduce a visual of your business logo using your letterhead.
+This also adds a pop of color to the sea of black-and-white information that follows.

 We then recommend applying formalized business letter etiquette rules such as: